pradeep3sep/interviewquestion/README ReactJs.md

 > ### Why are inline ref callbacks or functions not recommended?

-If the ref callback is defined as an inline function, it will get called twice during updates, first with null and then again with the DOM element.
+If the ref callback is defined as an inline function, it `will get` `called twice` during updates, `first with null` and then `again with the DOM element`.
 This is because a new instance of the function is created with each render, so React needs to clear the old ref and set up the new one.

 ```jsx
 // Less performant (creates a new function on every render)